 1. The opening ball.
 It is, hands down, the best representation I have ever seen of a public dance of the period.
 It gets absolutely right how important and special music was to people without access to it on a daily basis, and the sheer joy of dancing to it.
 I would (almost) buy a ticket to this monstrous abomination just to see — and hear — this scene again.

-2. Jane Bennett is finally pretty enough.
+2. Jane Bennet is finally pretty enough.
 This is the first time, to my recollection, that an actress cast as Jane is so delicate and beautiful that it makes sense that everyone speaks of her beauty and falls in love with her at first sight.

 Umm, I guess that’s it for what they got right.